nielsbasjes/logparser/README-Pig.md

 This will return a list of all possible fields in a format that is simply all the possible fields.
-In version 1.6 an option was added to get this output in a copy-paste step away from (almost) working code by either requesting 'example' or leaving the request empty.
+In version 1.6 an option was added to get this output in a copy-paste step away from (almost) working code by either requesting 'example' or leaving the list of requested fields empty.

     Example =
       LOAD 'test.pig' -- Any file as long as it exists